Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Abstract

 \section{Abstract}

-In this study, we revisit the absorption and scattering process by which a massless bosonic field impinges on a charged dilatonic black hole.
-Using the partial wave method, we determine numerically the total absorption cross-section in terms of the decoupling parameter called $M\omega$, finding that the amplitude of the dilatonic black hole is lower than the Reissner-Nordstr\"om one for mild frequencies.
-In the limit of high-frequency, the absorption cross-section exhibits two different kinds of complex behaviors, one is referred to as the fine structure and the other as the hyperfine structure.
-To fully grasp the main properties of the charged dilatonic black hole, we consider a different framework where the compact object is impinged by a charged massive bosonic field.
-In the low-frequency limit, we argue that the absorption cross-section presents two different phases, which are indicated by the value of a critical velocity.
-Depending on the dark matter model and the black hole mass, we show that both phases are relevant.
-We verify that the superradiance scattering takes place, being enhanced by smaller scalar field mass but larger values of the scalar field charge.
-For intermediate frequency, the superradiant effect is lessened in relation to the Reissner-Nordstr\"om case.
-However, this effect does not necessarily imply the existence of any instability.
-In order to trigger the superradiant instability, two conditions must be met.
-There must be unstable modes that remain trapped outside the event horizon with a mechanism based on the reflecting-mirror boundary conditions.
-This mechanism allows for the system composed of a charged scalar field plus a charged black hole to produce a charged black hole bomb.
-We provide an analytic formula (lower bound) for the values of the charge field which can trigger this superradiant instability.
+This study revisits the absorption and scattering process by which a massless scalar field impinges on a charged dilatonic black hole.
+First, we review the classical analysis to obtain the deflection angle and the differential scattering cross-section in terms of the mass, electric charge and dilatonic charge.
+Then, using the partial wave method, we determine the total absorption cross-section numerically in terms of the decoupling parameter called $M\omega$, finding that the amplitude of the dilatonic black hole is lower than the Reissner-Nordstr\"om one for mild frequencies.
+In the high-frequency limit, the absorption cross-section exhibits two different complex behaviors; the fine structure and the hyperfine structure.
+For the differential scattering cross-section, smaller values of $M\omega$ lead to more significant amplitudes; the opposite scenario is obtained by increasing the charge-to-mass ratio.
+To fully grasp the main properties of the charged dilatonic black hole, we consider a different framework where the compact object is impinged by a charged massive scalar field.
+The superradiant effect is lessened for intermediate frequency concerning the Reissner-Nordstr\"om case.
+However, this effect does not necessarily imply the existence of any dynamical instability.
+In order to trigger the superradiant instability, unstable modes must remain trapped outside the event horizon with a mechanism based on the reflecting-mirror boundary conditions.
+In this way, a charged scalar field plus a charged black hole configure a charged black hole bomb.
+We provide an analytic formula (lower bound) for the values of the charge field, which can trigger this superradiant instability.
+We extend this minimal setup by considering the dilaton perturbations while freezing the other degree of freedom.
+The new perturbation scheme enhances the superradiance scattering and reduces the lower bound of the charge-to-mass ratio to develop a superradiant instability.